dav-par/eng114_DevOps/Documentation/docs/misc.md

 - transform the data to a workable state
 - load the data to where it's needed

-## HTTP Request
-- HTTP request is a method of getting data from a server

 ## Java script object notation JSON
 - https://www.json.org/json-en.html
 - The values must be: